-Youth Development Unit, Connected Communities
+Contact: Youth Development Unit, Connected Communities PH: 03 5272 5272

-People 55 and over

-Facts and stats - Greater Geelong population Older people (55+ years) comprise a significant proportion of the total population of the City of Greater Geelong (CoGG).
+Key Population group Older persons Facts and Stats - Geelong population Older people (55+ years) comprise a significant proportion of the total population of the City of Greater Geelong (CoGG).
 In 2016, people aged 55 years and over comprised approximately 30 per cent of the population of the City of Greater Geelong.
 The number of people aged 55 and over is expected to increase by 68% between 2016 and 2041 (from approximately 72,000 to 120,000).
 In 2016, the local areas with the greatest proportion of residents aged 55+ years were Portarlington (54.3%); St Leonards - Indented Head (51.6%); Rural Bellarine Peninsula (42.3%) and Drysdale - Bellarine (39.5%).
 Areas projected to have a significant growth in the number of residents aged 55+ years between 2016 and 2041 include Armstrong Creek (+5,417); Ocean Grove (+3,179); Mount Duneed (+2,972) and Marshall - Charlemont (+2,902).

-Why a focus on older persons?
-Everyone experiences ageing differently depending on biological, environmental, geographic, cultural and health factors; access to resources and support; and the inclusiveness of local environments.
+Why a focus on Older persons?
+Everyone experiences ageing differently depending on biological and health factors, access to resources and support, and the inclusiveness of local environments.
 Targeted interventions are often required to address age specific barriers to ensure safe and equitable access to services, infrastructure and community amenity.
 These experiences can also be shaped by economic and social drivers such as where you live, employment background and housing stability.

-Poverty is a real risk for people over 55 who are displaced from the workforce.
-Ageism often means they find it difficult to return to the workforce, relying on job seeker payments until they are eligible for the age pension at 67 years.
+Poverty is a real risk for older people displaced from the workforce.
+Ageism often means that older people find it difficult to return to the workforce, relying on job seeker payments until they are eligible for the age pension at 67 years.
 This can lead to long-term experiences of poverty.
-Women are particularly at risk.
+Older women are particularly at risk.
 They are often employed in a casualised workforce with low job security and little to no superannuation.
-Women 55 and over are the fastest growing cohort of people experiencing homelessness.

-People as they age want to feel welcomed, respected and connected to other people in their community, including through intergenerational connections, neighbours and social groups.
+Older women are the fastest growing cohort of people experiencing homelessness.
+Older people also want to feel welcomed, respected and connected to other people in their community, including intergenerational connections, neighbours and social groups.
 However, for some the experience of isolation has resulted in feelings of loneliness and segregation.
-Those from culturally and linguistically diverse populations are particularly at risk.
+Older people from culturally and linguistically diverse populations are particularly at risk.
 The health impacts of this include increased risk of physical and mental health conditions such as heart disease, depression and cognitive decline.
 Want to know more?
-List of City of Greater Geelong resources and policies that support this objective:

-Respected, connected and thriving: Positive Ageing Strategy 2021-47

-Access and Inclusion Action Plan 2018-22

-Social Infrastructure Plan 2020-2023

-Social Housing Plan 2020-2041 Sustainability Framework

-Social Equity Principles

-Reflect Reconciliation Action Plan

-Multicultural Action Plan 2018-22

-Community Engagement Policy

-Ba-gurrk Gender Equity Framework for the Greater Geelong Region
+List of City of Greater Geelong resources and policies that support this objective Respected, connected and thriving - Positive Ageing Strategy 2021-47 Access and Inclusion Action Plan 2018-2022 Social Infrastructure Plan 2020-2023 Social Housing Plan 2020-2041 Sustainability Framework Social Equity Principles Reflect Reconciliation Action Plan Multicultural Action Plan 2018-22 Community Engagement Policy Ba-gurrk Gender Equity Framework

-External to City of Greater Geelong:

-What's age got to do with it

-Squalor and neglect: time to regulate Victoria's hidden shame

-Contact:

-Healthy Ageing Officer, Healthy Communities

-03 5272 4480